- Education and Science»

 As matter travels in the accretion disk, it can increase its angular momentum and sometimes escape the clutches of the black hole.
 But it has been found that small magnetic fields can create a type of friction which will steal angular momentum and thus cause the matter to fall back to the accretion disk as gravity overcomes it.
 But if you have a large enough magnetic field, it may trap the matter and cause it to never fall into the black hole.
 It almost acts like a dam, impeding its ability to travel near the black hole.
 This could be the mechanism at play at A* and explain its odd behavior (Cowen).

 It is possible that this magnetic energy fluctuates because evidence exists for A*'s past activity being much higher than it currently it.
 Malca Chavel from the Paris Dident University look at data from Chandra from 1999 through 2011 and found x-ray echoes in the interstellar gas 300 light years from the galactic center.
 They imply that A* was over a million times more active in the past.
 And in 2012 Harvard University scientists discovered a gamma ray structure that went 25,000 light years from both poles of the galactic center.
-It could be a sign of consumption as recently as 100,000 years ago (Scharf 37, Powell 62).
+It could be a sign of consumption as recently as 100,000 years ago.
+Another possible sign is about 1,000 light-years across our galactic center: Not many young stars exist.
+Scientists cut through the dust using the infrared portion of the spectrum to see that Cepheid variables, which are 10-300 million years old, are lacking in that region of space, according to the August 2, 2016 issue of Monthly Notices of the Royal Astronomical Society.
+If A* chowed down, then not many new stars would be present, but why so few so far outside A*'s grasp?
+(Scharf 37, Powell 62, Wenz 12).

 Giant Bubbles and Jets

-In 2012, scientists were surprised when they discovered that huge bubbles seem to be emanating from our galactic center.
-And when we way huge, we are talking 27,000 light years away from both sides, extending perpendicular to the galactic plane.
+In 2012, scientists were surprised when they discovered that huge bubbles seem to be emanating from our galactic center and containing enough gas for 2 million solar mass stars.
+And when we way huge, we are talking 23,000 to2 7,000 light years away from both sides, extending perpendicular to the galactic plane.
 And even cooler is that they are gamma rays and seem to come from gamma ray jets impacting the gas surrounding our galaxy.
-The results were foudn by Meng Su (from the Harvard Smithsonian Center) after looking at data from the Fermi Gamma-Ray Space Telescope.
+The results were found by Meng Su (from the Harvard Smithsonian Center) after looking at data from the Fermi Gamma-Ray Space Telescope.
 Based on the size of the jets and bubbles as well as their speed, they must have originated from a past event.
 This theory is further boosted when you look at the way the Magellanic Stream (a filament of gas between us and the Magellanic Clouds) is lite up from having its electrons excited by the hit from the energetic event, according to a study by Joss Bland-Hamilton.
 It is likely that the jets and bubbles are a result of matter falling into the intense magnetic field of A*.
-But this again hints at an active phase for A* (Andrews "Faint," Scoles "Milky").
+But this again hints at an active phase for A*, and further research shows it happened 6-9 million years ago.
+This was based off quasar light passing through the clouds and showing chemical traces of silicon and carbon as well as their rate of motion, at 2 million miles per hour (Andrews "Faint," Scoles "Milky," Klesman).

 See a Supermassive Black Hole?